Rachel Lindsay's Fiancé Bryan Abasolo Has Epic Bachelor Party in Miami: See the Photos

 To see pictures from his bachelor party, check out the gallery.

+After checking into Shore Club's newly renovated poolside bungalows, this crew is ready to party.

-The group of guys made quite a splash this weekend.
+The group of guys made quite a splash this weekend when they visited Hyde Beach's infamous pool party at SLS South Beach.

 A toast to the future groom!